zidsi/classla/README.md

 Finally, it allows for processing of non-standard (Internet) Slovenian, Croatian and Serbian on the same levels as standard language (all models are tailored to non-standard language except for dependency parsing where the standard module is used).

-__NOTE TO OLD USERS: When you download the new classla version, you HAVE TO re-download models.
-All previously downloaded models will not be used anymore.
-We suggest you delete the old models.
-Their default location is at `~/classla_resources`.__

 ## Installation
 ### pip
 We recommend that you install CLASSLA via pip, the Python package manager.
 To install, run: